Portion/Yield:Makes 10–12 buns

 - 2 cloves

-Preheat the oven to 220°C and grease 12 large cannelle moulds, if you choose the smaller cannelle canape size, this recipe will make ups to 18 pieces.
+For the brioche buns, grease 10–12 large cannelle moulds (if you choose the smaller canapé-size cannelle moulds, this recipe will make up to 18 buns) and set aside.

 Meanwhile, have ready a clean, large Kilner jar (or another suitable airtight container) and make the syrup.
-Weigh all the ingredients into a medium size saucepan over low heat, stir to dissolve the sugar, once the sugar has dissolved turn the heat up and boil the syrup for 5 minutes.
+Place all the syrup ingredients in a medium saucepan over a low heat and stir to dissolve the sugar.
+Once the sugar has dissolved, turn the heat up and boil the syrup (without stirring) for 5 minutes.
+Remove from the heat.

-Place the buns into the jar using a sterilised pair of tongs, pour the warm syrup over the buns, seal the jar and let the buns soak for 6 hours before serving (see Chef’s Notes).
+Place the buns into the Kilner jar using a pair of tongs, then pour the warm syrup over the buns.
+Seal the jar and then let the buns soak for at least 6 hours before serving (see Chef’s Notes).
 To serve, carefully remove each bun from the jar and serve with a little of the soaking syrup spooned over, if you like.

-For a boozy kick substitute 100ml of the water with 100ml of dark rum.
+To add a boozy kick to the syrup, substitute 100ml water with 100ml dark rum or brandy.

 Once the soaked buns have all been eaten, strain any leftover syrup and serve it with ice cream or cheesecake for dessert.

 Thermomix method for the dough